heheleo/algo25/content/Study Design.md

 Key knowledge
 - the binary search algorithm
 - divide and conquer algorithms that have linear time divide and merge steps, including [[Merge sort]] and [[Quick sort]]
-- dynamic programming algorithms that require no more than a single dimension array for storage, including the Fibonacci numbers and change-making problem
+- [[dynamic programming]] algorithms that require no more than a single dimension array for storage, including the Fibonacci numbers and change-making problem
 - tree search by backtracking and its applications
-- the application of heuristics and randomised search to overcoming the soft limits of computation, including the limitations of these methods
+- the application of [[heuristics]] and randomised search to overcoming the soft [[limits of computability]], including the limitations of these methods
-- hill climbing on heuristic functions, the A* algorithm and the simulated annealing algorithm
+- [[hill climbing]] on heuristic functions, the A* algorithm and the simulated annealing algorithm
-- the graph colouring, 0-1 knapsack and travelling salesman problems and heuristic methods for solving them
+- the [[graph colouring problem]], [[0-1 knapsack problem]] and [[travelling salesman problem]] and heuristic methods for solving them

 Key skills
 - apply the divide and conquer, dynamic programming and backtracking design patterns to design algorithms and recognise their usage within given algorithms